youurayy/k8s-hyperkit/readme.md

 ./hyperkit.sh master node1 node2 nodeN...

 # ssh to the nodes if necessary (e.g. for manual k8s init)
-# IPs can be found in `/var/db/dhcpd_leases` mapped by MAC address.
 # by default, your `.ssh/id_rsa.pub` key was copied into the VMs' ~/.ssh/authorized_keys
-# (note: this works only after `./hyperkit.sh hosts`, otherwise use IP addresses)
-# use your host username (which is the default), e.g.:
+# uses your host username (which is the default), e.g.:
 ssh master
 ssh node1
 ssh node2
 ...

-# TODO
-# perform automated k8s init (will wait for vm to finish init)
+# performs automated k8s init (will wait for VMs to finish init first)
-# note: this will checkpoint the nodes just before `kubeadm init`
-# note: this requires your etc/hosts updated
 ./hyperkit.sh init

 # after init, you can do e.g.: